google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

    downloaded.
 5. Turn airplane mode on.
 6. Click the "Load" button and enjoy the video!

-Note: Widevine support is disabled in [Incognito mode] in Android.
-That way users do not inadvertently lose paid licenses when closing Incognito tabs.

 ## Background video track optimizations (MSE only) {: #background-video-track-optimizations}